Rose Street Theatre Club

 For more information see the club's website.

-Our membership now stands at 360, average bookings are holding up well despite the inevitable increase in costs.
-Not only are we having to absorb an increase in prices for popular West End shows, coach hire etc. but we also have to face an additional ‘London Emission Charge’ of £100 per coach every time we enter the capital.
+Our membership is now full at 425 and we have a waiting list.
+Average bookings are holding up well despite the inevitable increase in costs.
 We will continue to limit the impact of this as far as possible.

 Tony King